BrainJS/brain.js/README.md

 Download the latest [brain.js](http://github.com/harthur/brain/downloads).
 Training is computationally expensive, so you should try to train the network offline (or on a Worker) and use the `toFunction()` or `toJSON()` options to plug the pre-trained network in to your website.

 # Training
+Use `train()` to train the network with an array of training data.
+The network has to be trained with all the data in bulk in one call to `train()`.
+The more training patterns, the longer it will take to train, but the better the network will be at classifiying new patterns.

 #### Data format
-Use `train()` to train the network with an array of training data.
-Each piece of training data should have an `input` and an `output`, both of which can be either an array of numbers from `0` to `1` or a hash of numbers from `0` to `1`.
+Each training pattern should have an `input` and an `output`, both of which can be either an array of numbers from `0` to `1` or a hash of numbers from `0` to `1`.
 For the [color constrast demo](http://harthur.github.com/brain/examples/blackorwhite.html) it looks something like this:

 ```javascript
 var net = new brain.NeuralNetwork();